AlexAvilezB/TizoFrontEnd/README.md

 Clone or download this repo.

-Run inside this project folder to install all dependencies.
+Run inside this project (inventory-app) folder to install all dependencies.

 ```bash
   npm install --legacy-peer-deps